ContextLab/CDL-tutorials/packages/example_package/README.md

     author_email='contextualdynamics@gmail.com',
     url='https://www.context-lab.com',
     license=license,
+    install_requires = requirements,
     packages=find_packages(exclude=('tests', 'docs'))
 )
 ```
 These are the essential fields to set up a python package.
 There are additional arguments that can be added to this file.
-For examples, see [here](https://github.com/ContextLab/hypertools/blob/master/setup.py) and [here](https://github.com/kennethreitz/setup.py).
+For examples, see [here](https://github.com/ContextLab/CDL-tutorials/blob/package-updates/packages/example_package/setup.py) and [here](https://github.com/kennethreitz/setup.py).

+### requirements.txt
+This file contains all the software dependencies for your project.
+Each line should be a different pip installable package.
+To specify particular versions, use the syntax: `hypertools==0.5.1`.
+An example can be seen [here](https://github.com/ContextLab/CDL-tutorials/blob/package-updates/packages/example_package/requirements.txt)